-Those women that did not cut their hair still rarely simply let their hair hang loose and free.
-Long hair at the beach was glamorous but otherwise hair was neatly arranged around the base of the neck or pulled into a bun or chignon at the back.
-The bun or cottage loaf had been a working class hairstyle for centuries.
-The 1920s only made it different by styling it a bit flatter, or rolled under for even more smoothness.
-All that long hair had to fit under a tighter and tighter fitting hat so styles were made to be flat and smooth in the back and full in the front.
+Initially, the fad for short hair was not to cut but to restyle long tresses into short bobs.
+Long hair was neatly arranged around the base of the neck or pulled into a bun or chignon at the back with the sides full of curl or neat waves.
+The bun or cottage loaf had been a working-class hairstyle for centuries.
+The 1920s only made it different by styling it a bit flatter to the head or rolled under for even more smoothness all around.
+All that long hair had to fit under a tighter and tighter fitting hat.

 In the evenings, long hair was arranged up high and slightly protruded, looking a lot like the styles of Greek goddesses.
 If a woman didn’t have enough hair of her own, hair pieces were added.
-Using wads of a woman’s own hair, pulled from her own brush, was another way to add volume and padding to her hair arrangements.
+Using wads of a woman’s own hair, pulled from her hair brush, was a way to add volume and padding to her hair arrangements.

 To Bob or Not to Bob

-Even with all the effort to swath long hair into a faux bob style by 1924, most woman were taking the plunge and chopping off long locks.
-An all over set of curls were in style for the early ’20s.
-Messy, frizzy and large was the Bohemian look the young flappers embraced.
+Even with all the effort to swath long hair into a faux bob style, by 1924, most women were taking the plunge and chopping off long locks.
+Frizzy curls and waves on the side of the face were the preference in the early ’20s, followed by smoother, sculpted waves in the mid-twenties.
+Messy, frizzy and large was the Bohemian look the early flappers embraced.

-Curling irons emerged with wood handles and round iron shafts that must be heated over coals– although when heated too hot, it damaged more hair than curled it.
-A new permanent wave machine of large heavy metal rollers was invented and became very popular for achieving tight curly waves.
-Many women discovered that their hair was naturally curly once they cut the weight off long hair.
+Curling irons with wood handles and round iron shafts were heated over coals or a gas flame– although when heated too hot, it damaged more hair than it curled it.
+The new permanent wave machine of large heavy metal rollers was invented and became very popular for achieving tight curly waves.
+Many women discovered that their hair was naturally curly once they cut the weight off from their long hair.
 No permanent waves needed for them.
-It is interesting to note that while white women were going to a lot of trouble to curl their hair, many African American women were going to the same trouble to straighten their hair.

 Bobbed Hair Styles

 Spit curls were also called kiss curls.
-The number of kiss curls a young woman wore were sometimes thought to be the same number of men she had been kissed by.
+The number of kiss curls a young woman wore was sometimes thought to be the same number of men she had been kissed by.

-By the late ’20s, most women were turning away from curly hair (which didn’t work well under a cloche hat) and instead took to the art of Marcel waving.
+By the late ’20s, most women were turning away from fluffy curly hair (which didn’t work well under a cloche hat) and instead took to the art of Marcel waving.
 Not a new invention, Marcel waving required finger wave sculpting wet hair or a Marcel iron.
-Marcel irons made the job easier, although more dangerous, if the iron was overheated on the stove.
-Electric models came into play in the mid 1920s, making it much safer and easier to wave hair.
+Marcel irons made the job easier, although more dangerous if the iron was overheated on the stove.
+Electric models came into play in the mid-1920s, making it much safer and easier to wave hair at home.

 Additional Hair History

-Art Deco Hair – A book of 20s and 30s hairstyles with style names, picture, basic styling and cutting directions.
+- Art Deco Hair – A book of ’20s and ’30s hairstyles with style names, pictures, basic styling and cutting directions.